 Tonka

-Modern Indian food doesn’t get much better than this.
+Modern Indian food doesn’t get much better than this as one of the leading Indian restaurants in Melbourne CBD.
 Tonka takes tried-and-tested recipes from Head Chef Chanon Boriharnvanakhet and fuses them into punchy plates fit for city dining.

 The kitchen includes two tandoori ovens cooking all your classic naan favourites, plus loads of small and large bites for sharing and grazing.